MatN23/LuminaAI/Readme.md

 <div align="center">

-**Built with care for the AI research community**
+**Built for the AI engineering community**

-*Featuring autonomous training intelligence that learns, adapts, and optimizes*
+*Training systems that learn, adapt, and optimize themselves*

 </div>